plainC/wondermacros/README.md

 ## Intro

-Wondermacros aims to bring in features of modern programming languages to C through macros.
+The mission of Wondermacros is to bring in features of modern programming languages to C through macros.
 C macros in general are not recommended for a reason.
 Most of the issues can be avoided by writting macros using strict guidelines but the biggest issue remains; programs having macros may be hard to debug and maintain.
-Thus, Wondermacros are just for the best and bravest C programmers.
+The good news is that there exists methods to overcome many of these issues but they require specific expertices.
+So a word of warning is in place.

 Wondermacros is for C11 standard at the moment.
 Most of the macros are fully functional with C99 as well.